neondatabase/neon/docs/rfcs/cluster-size-limits.md

 Alternatively, we could count only relation data.
 As in pg_database_size().
 This approach is somewhat more user-friendly because it is the data that is really affected by the user.
 On the other hand, it puts us in a weaker position than other services, i.e., RDS.
 We will need to refactor the timeline_size counter or add another counter to implement it.

 Timeline size is updated during wal digestion.
 It is not versioned and is valid at the last_received_lsn moment.
 Then this size should be reported to compute node.

-`current_timeline_size` value is included in the walreceiver's custom feedback message: `ZenithFeedback.`
+`current_timeline_size` value is included in the walreceiver's custom feedback message: `ReplicationFeedback.`

 (PR about protocol changes https://github.com/zenithdb/zenith/pull/1037).